Chart Color Schemes

 Morphett Vale - West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Morphett Vale - West's dwelling structure, as per the latest Census, comprised 86.0% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+Morphett Vale - West's dwelling structure, as per the latest Census, consisted of 86.0% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Adelaide metro's 89.2% houses and 10.7% other dwellings.
-Home ownership in Morphett Vale - West was at 27.4%, with the rest being mortgaged or rented (40.8% and 31.8% respectively).
-The median monthly mortgage repayment was $1,274, below Adelaide metro's average of $1,452.
-Median weekly rent in Morphett Vale - West was $295, compared to Adelaide metro's $314.
-Nationally, mortgage repayments were significantly lower at $1,863 and rents substantially below the national figure of $375.
+Home ownership in Morphett Vale - West stood at 27.4%, with mortgaged dwellings at 40.8% and rented ones at 31.8%.
+The median monthly mortgage repayment was $1,274, below Adelaide metro's $1,452.
+Median weekly rent in the area was $295, compared to Adelaide metro's $314.
+Nationally, Morphett Vale - West's mortgage repayments were significantly lower than Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing